anbarief/matplotlib-ex/README.md

 - (1)

-Plotting the Bias-Variance trade off of a Regression Tree model to predict the data resembling $latex x^2$
+Plotting the Bias-Variance trade off of a Regression Tree model to predict the data resembling x^2. (see the code in "Examples/Bias Variance Regression Tree")

 <img src="/demo_bias_variance.png"/>